Sudipta1456/Travel-Website/README.md

 ## 📋 Usage

-TrippoBot allows you to plan your trip in a few simple steps:
+YatraBot allows you to plan your trip in a few simple steps:

 1. **Choose Your Language**: TrippoBot supports multiple languages to enhance the user experience.
 2. **Select a Subscription Model**: Pick between Standard, Gold, or Diamond depending on your travel needs.